smkyle90/skydy/README.md

 ## Background

-The purpose of this repository is to provide a way to programmatically define an inter-connected mechnical system (IMCS) -- a collection of rigid bodies -- to ultimately determine its:
+The purpose of this repository is to provide a way to programmatically define an inter-connected mechnical system (ICMS) -- a collection of rigid bodies -- to ultimately determine its:
 - coordinate system;
 - forward kinematic maps;
 - kinetic and potential energy;